Metro Early College High School

-The Metro Early College High School is a semi-public, non-charter privately funded high school located in Columbus, Ohio; on the campus of Ohio State University.
+The Metro Early College High School is a public, non-charter high school located in Columbus, Ohio; on the campus of Ohio State University.
 It is also a part of the Metro Schools, along with the Metro Middle School.
 The Metro Institute of Technology (M.I.T.) was another branch of the school, but was closed in 2017.

 Educational Standards

 Because of the nature of Metro, all credits are awarded using a mastery-based grading scale.
 Mastery is achieved by holding a 90% or higher on (depending on the course) specific mastery assignments and tests, the entire course as an average, or every single assignment given in the course.
 Anything below mastery is called a WIP, or work-in-progress.

 Students not meeting the 90% benchmark in a mastery assignment are able to remediate and retake the assignment.
 Difficulties to do so depend on the teacher.
 In the case that the grade average does not meet the 90% benchmark and the student can no longer remediate mastery assignments, they are required to either remediate the course during J-Term or Summer School or retake the entire course the next semester.
 Grades of classes retaken replace the former grade, so when colleges look at student transcripts, they only see the most recent grade and do not know about the former WIP (Work-in-Progress) grade.